ESO Science Outreach Network

 SAC/IDA, Institut for Fysik og Astronomi

-Ole J. Knudsen has a B.Sc. in astronomy and physics from University of Aarhus, Denmark and parallel to his work as planetarium manager at the Steno Museum in Aarhus from 1993 to 2014 he has been servicing the Danish public and media on all things astronomical and related to science and space research.
-He is also a much used lecturer, radio and TV consultant, expert, popularizer and science writer.
-Fellow of the British Interplanetary Society and International Planetarium Society.
+Ole J. Knudsen has a B.Sc. in astronomy and physics from University of Aarhus, Denmark and parallel to his work as planetarium manager at the Steno Museum in Aarhus from 1993 to 2014 he served the Danish public and media on all things astronomical and related to science and space research.
+He is also an experienced lecturer, radio and TV consultant, space expert, populariser and science writer.
+Ole is a fellow of the British Interplanetary Society and the International Planetarium Society.

 ESO mini-site: http://www.eso.org/public/finland/